TairSadyk/wordmemorizer/README.md

-## Word Memorizer application
+## Word Memorizer Application

-Aplication transforms [Google Translate's](https://translate.google.com/saved) saved words to flipping cards.
+The application transforms [Google Translate's](https://translate.google.com/saved) saved words into flipping cards.
 ![project preview] (project-preview.gif)

-## How to use app
+## How To Use

-1. Import your saved words from Google Translate Saved tab to Google Sheets (Only availabe on Desktop version).
+1. Import your saved words from Google Translate Saved tab to Google Sheets (Only available on the Desktop version).
 2. Download Google Sheets file as CSV (File -> Download -> Comma Separated Values (.csv))
 3. Upload CSV file to app website.